 You should immediately inform the Comptroller's office in writing or by email about any discrepancies or outdated information concerning an individual on the arbitrator registry.

 The Comptroller's office is prohibited by rule from giving advice or direction on a matter relating to a pending arbitration.
-Comptroller staff members are responsible for maintaining the arbitrator registry, processing the requests for binding arbitration, remitting payment to the arbitrator when appropriate and/or refunding part of the property owner's deposit, if applicable.
+Comptroller staff members are responsible for assigning arbitrators, maintaining the arbitrator registry, processing the requests for binding arbitration, remitting payment to the arbitrator when appropriate and/or refunding part of the property owner's deposit, if applicable.

 You may ask for a withdrawal of your request for binding arbitration up to 14 days before the first scheduled hearing.
 If you request the withdrawal 14 or more days before the first scheduled hearing, the Comptroller's office will refund the property owner's deposit, less the Comptroller's $50 fee for administrative costs.